-3. Memorize all the important definitions, common and scientific names:
+3. Memorize all the important definitions, common and scientific names to easily answer MCQs:

-Some of the questions asked in the NEET exam are entirely memory based, therefore, the students are advised to memorize the common names, scientific names, concepts and important definitions.
-Around 40% of questions asked in the NEET exam are application based.
-Therefore, the students need to focus more on the concepts along with its applications in order to score well in the examination.
+Some of the questions asked in the NEET exam are entirely memory-based, therefore, the students are advised to memorize the common names, scientific names, concepts and important definitions.
+Around 40% of the questions asked in the NEET exam are application-based.
+Therefore, students need to focus more on the concepts along with its applications in order to score well in the examination.

 (a) Water movement from cell Q to P

 (b) Water movement from cell P to Q